bwtseng/Compressive-Privacy-Generative-Adversarial-Network/small_dataset/HAR/README.md

 - Trade-off between privacy and utility
     <center> <img src="img/HAR_data_final_nonlinear.png" width="400" height="250"> </center>

 - Neural network is not always the most intrusive adversary, confirmed by the following two figures.
-Note that top figure is DNN method and bottom one is DNN (Resize) method, respectively.
+Note that left figure is DNN method and the right one is DNN (Resize) method, respectively.
     <center> <img src="img/mse_comparison_har_dnn.png" width="400" height="250"> </center>
     <center> <img src="img/mse_comparison_har_pca.png" width="400" height="250"> </center>
 We also provide the experimental records for these mechanisms, which are csv format file under the numberical-file folder.
 Each file records the MSE and accuracy with different trade-off parameters.
 Regarding to this paramters, please refer to our manuscript for more detail.